Shetland pony: Breed history

 Shetland ponies originated in the Shetland Islands, located northeast of mainland Scotland.
 Small horses have been kept in the Shetland Islands since the Bronze Age.
 People who lived on the islands probably later crossed the native stock with ponies imported by Norse settlers.
 Shetland ponies were probably also influenced by the Celtic pony, brought to the islands by settlers between 2000 and 1000 BC.
 The harsh climate and scarce food developed the ponies into extremely hardy animals.

-Shetland ponies were first used for pulling carts and for carrying peat, seaweed, and ploughing land.
+Shetland ponies were first used for pulling carts and for carrying (in kishies) peat, seaweed, and ploughing land.
 Then, as the Industrial Revolution increased the need for coal in the mid-nineteenth century, thousands of Shetland ponies were taken to mainland Britain to be pit ponies, working underground hauling coal, often for their entire (frequently shortened) lives.
 Coal mines in the eastern United States also imported some of these animals.
 The last mine that used Shetland ponies in the United States closed in 1971.

 The Shetland Pony Stud-Book Society is the breed society for the traditional Shetland throughout the world.
 It was started in 1890 to maintain purity and encourage high-quality animals.
 In 1957, the Shetland Islands Premium Stallion Scheme was formed to subsidise high-quality registered stallions to improve the breeding stock.

 A number of pony breeds derive from the traditional Shetland.
 These include the American Shetland Pony and Pony of the Americas in the United States, and the Deutsches Classic Pony in Germany.